titan-data/titan-server/DEVELOPING.md

 Of these, the docker image is by far the most complicated, as we have to go through several different hoops to get ZFS usable within containers on arbitrary host systems.

+Note that the project is in the process of being migrated from Kotlin to golang.
+During this process, you will see some less than elegant worts, such as some tests in golang but others in Kotlin, plugins in golang being loaded from Kotlin, etc.

 ### Titan server and client

 The titan server is built from `server/src`.
 It is a web server wrapped around a storage